Alyeh

 Alyeh (العالية) is a Syrian village located in Jisr al-Shughur Nahiyah in Jisr al-Shughur District, Idlib.
-According to the Syria Central Bureau of Statistics (CBS), Alyeh had a population of 408 in the 2004 census.
+According to the Syria Central Bureau of Statistics (CBS), Alyeh had a population of 408 at the 2004 census.

 As of 6 February 2025, the village's original inhabitants remain displaced due to the Syrian Civil War, with the only current residents being 38 IDPs from Hama and Idlib.